A Brief History of Doncaster

 Construction began on a new Guildhall in 1847 with a Corn Exchange for trading grain coming in 1873.
 The railway came in 1849.
 Though this resulted in the demise of stagecoaches, the city of Doncaster continued to prosper.

 The St Georges Church was built afresh in 1858 and designed by an architect named Sir George Gilbert Scott.
 Gas street lights came in 1827, with electrical power arriving in 1899.
-In 1853, the Great Northern Railway shifted its engine building base to the town from Boston and this became the town’s main employer.
+In 1853, the Great Northern Railway shifted its engine building base to the town of Boston and this became the town’s main employer.
 The late 19th and 20th centuries saw the engineering sector continuing to dominate the town.

 Doncaster in the 20th Century

 Electric trams began ferrying passengers in 1902 and became outdated and replaced by trolleybuses by 1931, which were themselves phased out 32 years later.
 The town’s Art Gallery and Museum opened in 1909, with a new purpose-built museum coming up in 1964.
 Britain’s inaugural aviation gathering commenced in 1909 in Doncaster.
 Elmfield Park opened in 1923.

 The Borough of Doncaster was expanded in 1914, after which it included Wheatley, Hexthorpe and Balby.
 The town rapidly expanded in the early 20th century and became famous for its butterscotch.
 By 1951, the population had hit 83,000.
 During World War II, the town wasn’t attacked much, save for two parachute mines that fell in May of 1941.
 The Frenchgate Centre, originally known as Arndale Centre, was constructed in 1968.
 The Waterfield Centre ascended in 1969.

 Doncaster in the 21st Century

 The Robin Hood Airport, located near Doncaster, was opened in 2005.